 The ideological cornerstone of our culture is pride.
-We have a drive to find our place in the world.
+We have the drive to find our place in the world.
 Our personality is unique and shaped by many factors.
 We are individuals, contributing to something bigger than ourselves.
 But we also relate to others.
 We share aspects of our personality with others.

 The methods for understanding and classifying personality is in perpetual evolution.
-The most well known method is the Myers-Briggs test.
+The most well-known method is the Myers-Briggs test.

 “The purpose of the Myers-Briggs Type Indicator® (MBTI®) personality inventory is to make the theory of psychological types described by C.G.
 Jung understandable and useful in people’s lives.” (cite)

 The test takes what seems like random behavior and creates a consistent pattern.
 There are 16 distinctive personality types based on a combination of four classifications:

 - Thinking or Feeling